 - Scroll down to the Input section, and select the device you want to troubleshoot from the dropdown menu.

 - Follow the steps that pop up on the screen.

-Fortunately for you, Microsoft has already implemented a way of detecting and potentially solving your microphone problems.
+Fortunately, Microsoft has already implemented a solution to detect and potentially solve your microphone problems.

 Following these steps should ensure that your microphone is working properly.
 This setup will identify any possible problems with your device.

 If it does not encounter anything unusual, it means your problem is probably software-related because your input device is not malfunctioning.

 It’s not unusual for the browser or the meeting itself to act up.
 Make sure you close and open them again.
 Also, make sure you save your unsaved progress before closing any open tab.